Christine de Pizan

 When her father died on 11 December 1474, the twelve-year-old Juana should have become the queen regnant of Castile.
 But she did not.

-Enrique IV succeeded to the throne of Castile in 1454, after the death of his father, Juan II.
+Enrique IV had come to the throne of Castile in 1454, after the death of his father, Juan II.
 The year before he became king, his thirteen-year marriage to Blanche of Navarre had been annulled; the unfortunate Blanche had "failed" to produce an heir for Castile, and despite rumors of Enrique's impotence, it was Blanche who was returned to Navarre in disgrace.
 A year after he became king, Enrique married once more; like his father, Enrique chose as his second wife a Portuguese princess, Juana.

 Although rebellion, civil war, and succession crises followed quickly, the problems did not result from the birth of a princess instead of a prince in 1462.
 It was Enrique himself who was the focus of dissatisfaction.
 He was accused of impotence and incompetence, of not being Juan II's legitimate son, of sympathizing with Jews and Moors, and of ignoring his "own" people, particularly the powerful Castilian grandees.